Skip to content

 Housing: availability and suitability

-The number of households is projected to increase from 39,363 in 2020 to 47,856 in 2039.
-This represents a 22% increase in households.
-Midlothian’s Strategic Housing Investment Plan 2019 – 2024 has identified sites for the development of up to 2,202 new affordable homes.
+The number of households is projected to increase from 39,363 in 2020 to 47,856 in 2039 (Midlothian Council, 2020 PDF).
+Midlothian’s Strategic Housing Investment Plan (PDF) 2019 – 2024 has identified sites for the development of up to 2,202 new affordable homes.
 These are being developed by the Council and other local Registered Social Landlords.

 Level of Council Housing Stock (as of 31 March each year)